-8.8 Disabling Open In Editor Option
+Disabling Open In Editor Option

 By default, the Open In Editor property is enabled.
 It appears on the context menu when you right-click the report or files in the repository.
-Using the Open In Editor option, you can edit the files including CSS, XML, JSON, and JRXML in the text editor and jrxml editor respectively.
-You can disable Open In Editor and hide it from the context menu by making the changes in .../WEB-INF/applicationContext-search.xml file.
+Using the Open In Editor option, you can edit the files including CSS, XML, JSON, and JRXML in the text editor and JRXML editor respectively.
+You can disable Open In Editor and hide it from the context menu by editing .../WEB-INF/applicationContext-search.xml file.

-To disable the open in editor:
+To disable the open in editor

 - 1. Open the file .../WEB-INF/applicationContext-search.xml file for editing. - 2.
 Locate the searchActionModel bean. - 3.
-Set openInEditor property to false and save the file.
+Set the openInEditor property to false and save the file.